Unilink: Bluestar

-In 2008, local bus company Bluestar were named as the winners of the next ten-year contract to run the service.
+Local bus company Bluestar were named as the winners of the next ten-year contract to run the service.
 The service launched on 29 September 2008, coinciding with the new university year.
-The new company used a fleet composed mainly of new vehicles.
+The new company used a fleet initially composed of five new vehicles under a £3m investment with wheelchair ramps and two doors at the rear.
+Later in October 2008, Bluestar had also trialled a tri-axle Scania OmniLink bus with a capacity of 97 passengers for one month on its U1 service.

-In 2012, free Wi-Fi was installed on all Uni-link and Bluestar buses as a result of a £4.5 million investment from Transport for South Hampshire.
+In March 2012, free Wi-Fi was installed on all Uni-link and Bluestar buses as a result of a £4.5 million investment from Transport for South Hampshire.
 In July 2013, Uni-link changed their smartcard system to 'The Key' smartcard that adheres to ITSO specifications and is currently used by several other companies owned by the Go-Ahead Group.
 The smartcard allowed Uni-link pass holders access onto Bluestar's central Southampton services (and vice versa) and allowed for greater deals with other Go South Coast operators.
 However it meant that the older cards, which included the University of Southampton student ID card, would not work with the new system leading to some controversy among the student population.

-In 2013, Bluestar ordered around 30 ADL Enviro400 double deckers, with two Scania CN230UB Omnicitys and five Wright Eclipse Urban 2's to mark their rebranding of the service from the old white and blue colour scheme to the new turquoise and blue-green colour scheme.
+In January 2013, Bluestar ordered around 30 ADL Enviro400 double deckers, with two Scania CN230UB Omnicitys and five Wright Eclipse Urban 2's to mark their rebranding of the service from the old white and blue colour scheme to the new turquoise and blue-green colour scheme.

 In December 2017, during a joint announcement by Bluestar and the University of Southampton it was revealed that the contract between the University of Southampton and Bluestar for the latter to operate the service would be extended to run to 2028.
 To mark this, they made a £7m investment into new buses to replace the existing fleet by purchasing new ADL Enviro400 MMCs.

+In September 2023, Unilink introduced two new routes connecting Winchester and Chilworth to the university campus under routes U7 and U8 respectively.